Former West German Chancellor Helmut Schmidt dies at 96

 German media said Schmidt caught an infection after having surgery to remove a blood clot from his leg about two months ago.
 He died in the northern port of Hamburg, his hometown.

-Schmidt, a chain smoker who was in the public eye well into his 90s, became a frequent talk-show guest touching on world affairs.
+Schmidt, a chain smoker in the public eye well into his 90s, became a frequent talk show guest touching on world affairs.
 He seemed to garner more respect among Germans as an elder statesman than he had when he led the country.

-In his later years, he was also publisher of Die Zeit, Germany's biggest and most respected liberal weekly.
+In his later years he was also publisher of Die Zeit, Germany's biggest and most august liberal weekly.

 As chancellor, Schmidt tried to balance a conciliatory tone towards the Soviet Union and East Germany - building on Brandt's Nobel Peace Prize-winning "Ostpolitik" - with a strengthening of West Germany's standing within NATO and the European Union.

-Schmidt, who was also finance minister from 1972 to 1974, was in office at the time of West Germany's post-World War Two "economic miracle," although recognising a downturn in the 1970s, he tried to make some cuts to its costly welfare state.
+Schmidt, who was also finance minister in 1972-74, was in office at the time of West Germany's post-World War Two "economic miracle" although, recognising a downturn in the 1970s, he tried to make some cuts to its costly welfare state.

 His most formidable challenge was the ultra-leftist Red Army Faction (RAF), whose escalating attacks on the political and business establishment included a campaign of assassinations and kidnappings that peaked in the "German Autumn" of 1977.